Talking Book Program Loan Policy

 B. Institutions may have multiple machines, depending on circumstances.

-C. Do not throw away the box or mailing card in which your machine arrived.
-You may need it to return worn or defective equipment.
+C. Do not throw away the box or mailing card with which your machine arrived.
+You will need it to return worn or defective equipment.

 D. Playback equipment and accessories may be borrowed for as long as you are actively using the service.
-You must be receiving a magazine subscription or check out at least one book from the Talking Book Program each year in order to remain active.
+You must be receiving a magazine subscription or check out or download at least one book or magazine from the Talking Book Program each year in order to remain active.

-E. ALL playback equipment and accessories must be returned if you become ineligible or no longer use the service.
-You may not lend, sell, or otherwise dispose of playback equipment or accessories to other persons.
+E. All playback equipment and accessories must be returned if you become ineligible or no longer use the service.
+Do not lend, sell, or give playback equipment or accessories to other persons.

 F. Never attempt to make repairs on playback equipment or accessories.

-G. Never throw away or discard a machine or equipment that is damaged.
-Return equipment in need of repair to the State Library.
-A replacement will be sent to you.
+H. Never throw away or discard a machine or equipment that is damaged.
+Return equipment in need of repair to TBP.

-A. Please notify the Talking Book Program if you move to a different address or if you get a different phone number.
-You should also notify the Talking Book Program if you decide to cancel your service or if you wish to place your service on temporary hold.
+A. Notify the Talking Book Program immediately if you change your address or phone number.
+If mail is returned or we cannot contact you, your service will be suspended until you update your information.
+You should also notify the Talking Book Program if you decide to cancel your service or if you wish to place all or part of your service on temporary hold.

-B. Please call the Talking Book Program if your address changes to a location outside the state of Texas.
-If you will be living outside the state of Texas for six months or longer, you will no longer be eligible to receive service and you must return all books and magazines.
+B. Please call the Talking Book Program if you move out of Texas.
+If you will be living outside the state of Texas for six months or longer, you will no longer be eligible to receive service as a Texas resident and you must return all books and magazines.
 You may take your playback equipment with you to your new state.
-Please call us at (512) 463-5458 or 1-800-252-9605 and we will transfer your service and playback equipment to the regional library in your new state.
+Please call us at (512) 463-5458 or 1-800-252-9605 and we will transfer your service and playback equipment to the talking book library in your new state.

 A. No postage is required to borrow or return materials.
 Most of the materials sent out by the Talking Book Program may be mailed as Free Matter for the Blind and Physically Handicapped.